Girl smiling in a paint party

 Meet the Anastasi Family.
 Mike and Sandra have three children, one typically developing child, Sara, and two with special needs - Jenna and Michael.
 Jenna is diagnosed with Rett Syndrome, the most physically disabling of the Autism Spectrum disorders.
 Michael is diagnosed with Autism and ADHD.
 The impact of their children’s diagnoses were initially devastating to the Anastasis.
 Raising a family is challenging for anyone, but for a family with multiple children with special needs, challenging is an understatement.

-The Anastasi’s created a non-profit foundation called Spectrum For Hope (SFH), supporting families of multiple children with special needs.
+The Anastasi's created a non-profit foundation called Spectrum For Hope (SFH), supporting families of multiple children with special needs.
 In their work, they realized there were many other families sharing a similar journey.
-In just two years, the Foundation gave a total of $125,000 to 88 families for access to therapy, technology, respite and leisure and more.
+The Foundation has given over $200,000 to families for access to therapy, technology, respite and leisure, and more.